Dutch ship Batavier (1779): Dutch career and capture

 In 1795, following the French occupation of the Netherlands during the French Revolutionary Wars, the ship was commissioned in the Batavian Navy.
 On 11 October 1797 Batavier took part in the Battle of Camperdown under Captain Jan Jacob Souter.
 Early in the battle, the ship was under heavy fire, but soon she drifted off, and she eventually left the scene and fled to Texel.
 On 30 August 1799 the ship was surrendered to a British fleet under Vice-Admiral Andrew Mitchell during the Vlieter incident, even though Batavier was the only ship of the Dutch fleet where no mutiny had broken out.

 Royal Navy career

 Batavier was sailed to Britain and underwent refitting at Chatham Dockyard between 14 July 1800 and 15 July 1801 for use as a floating battery.
-She was officially established in February 1801.
-She was commissioned in June 1801 under Captain William Robert Broughton for service in the English Channel.
+She was officially established in February 1801 and was commissioned in June 1801 as HMS Batavier under Captain William Robert Broughton for service in the English Channel.
 Broughton was succeeded in April 1803 by Captain Patrick Tonyn, and in August 1804 she was laid up at Chatham.
 She was moved to Woolwich Dockyard in April 1809, where she functioned as a hospital ship under the command of Lieutenant Thomas Dorsett Birchall.
 This service lasted until January 1817, after which she was moved to Blackwall to receive distressed seamen.
 Her final service was to be fitted out at Woolwich as a prison ship.
 She was based at Sheerness from September 1817, and was finally broken up there in March 1823.